S0DEINDE/Wordle/README.md

 # Wordle Solver

-You should never ever get a wordle wrong again! :p
+You should never ever get a word wrong again! :p